Information Processing by Neuron Populations in the Central Nervous System: A Theory of the Mathematical Structure of Data and Operations: Introduction

 \subsection{The invariant}

-Rather than singular messages, invariants require sequences of messages represented geometrically as sets of points.
-While it might be tempting to label such an information-carrying invariant as a ``concept'', we simply refer to it as an ``invariant'', leaving more speculative interpretations for the discussion in \sectref{sect:discussion-interpretations}.
-One straightforward candidate for the invariant is the {\em subspace} spanned by these points (\figref{fig:message-and-concepts}).
-This subspace maintains its nature even after matrix multiplication and retains its relations with other subspaces.
-Messages form a ``cloud'' with the invariant as its spanned subspace, where the eigenvectors of the message covariance matrix establish a basis for the subspace.
-In addition, this invariant is biologically plausible and achievable by biological neurons.
+Rather than singular messages, invariants are associated with \emph{sets} or \emph{ensembles} of messages, represented geometrically as clouds of points.
+While it may be tempting to interpret such an information-carrying invariant as a ``concept,'' we use the more neutral term ``invariant,'' leaving interpretations for the discussion in \sectref{sect:discussion-interpretations}.
+A simple candidate invariant is the \emph{linear subspace} spanned by the message cloud (\figref{fig:message-and-concepts}).
+Under linear population mappings, subspaces map to subspaces and retain principled relations with other subspaces.
+Operationally, the eigenvectors of the message covariance matrix provide a natural basis for such a subspace.

-The historical difficulty of finding a transformation invariant may partly be due to the possibility of two different population coding systems for the PNS and the CNS.
-While the PNS has a well-known topographic organization of neuronal connections, the CNS loses this topographic mapping, and connections between populations diffuse \citep{Crick.Asanuma.1987cao,Lashley.1929bma,Saper.2011dcp,Wahlbom.et.al.2021wdo}.
+This subspace viewpoint is a useful first step, but it is not the endpoint of the present paper.
+When biophysical constraints impose non-negativity on effective synaptic mixing, the natural invariant objects generalize from subspaces to \emph{convex cones}.
+The main purpose of the paper is to make this transition explicit and to develop the corresponding algebra of operations.